-6. If applicable, report on focused BMPs to address impairment for bacteria (Refer to the MS4 General Permit TXR040000; Part II Section D.4.(a)(5)):
+6. If applicable, report on focused BMPs to address impairment for bacteria:

-Description of bacteria-focused BMP Comments/Discussion Stream Clean Up Projects 12,748 pounds of debris removed from waterways in Collin County.
+Description of bacteria-focused BMP Comments/Discussion Stream Clean Up Projects 11,800 pounds of debris removed from waterways in Collin County.
 Removal of trash and other debris from waterways reduces potential sources of bacteria.
-Reduce Illegal Dumping 310 reports of illegal dumping were investigated by the County Sheriff and subsequently cleaned up by Collin County Public Works crews.
+Reduce Illegal Dumping 319 reports of illegal dumping were investigated by the County Sheriff and subsequently cleaned up by Collin County Public Works crews.
 Cleanup of trash and other debris prevents potential sources of bacteria from reaching waterways.

-Reduce Failing Septic Systems 78 investigations of potentially failing OSSFs were conducted by the County based on public complaints.
+Description of bacteria-focused BMP Comments/Discussion Reduce Failing Septic Systems 318 investigations of potentially failing OSSFs were conducted by the County based on public complaints.
 Failing septic systems are a potential source of bacteria.
 By investigating and correcting failing septic systems, the County prevents bacteria from reaching waterways.
 Visual Monitoring of Outfalls and Illicit Discharge Investigations The County conducted visual monitoring of 14 outfalls.
 Although not specifically targeting bacteria, the detection and removal of illicit discharges will reduce potential sources of bacteria that could be present.
-Illicit Discharge Investigations 1 investigation was conducted and turned over to TCEQ for follow-up and enforcement.

-7. Assess the progress to determine BMP's effectiveness in achieving the benchmark (Refer to the MS4 General Permit TXR040000; Part II.D.4.(a)(6)):
+7. Assess the progress to determine BMP's effectiveness in achieving the benchmark.